Gluten Free Dirt Pudding is a classic dessert made gluten free with gluten free dirt and gluten free pudding.

 - Crush gluten free cookies until they look like dirt.
 Set aside.

-- In a large bowl mix cream cheese and butter until light and fluffy.
+- In a large bowl mix cream cheese, butter, and sugar until light and fluffy.

 - In another bowl whisk together milk and pudding until thick.
 This will take about 2 minutes.